An Introduction to Automobile Aerodynamics

-Sometime, early in the twenty-first century, motorized vehicles became a reality, and the race to improve road infrastructures and vehicle speed had begun.
-Transportation speeds did indeed rapidly increase, and when legislators observed an open field for imposing new restrictions, speed limits were invented.
+Sometime, early in the 20th century, motorized vehicles became a reality, and the race to improve road infrastructures and vehicle speed had begun.
+Transportation speeds rapidly increased, and when legislators observed an open field for imposing new restrictions, speed limits were invented.
 In most cases passenger safety, fuel saving, and environmental concerns were cited (which all sound politically correct).
-It turns out that the science of aerodynamics is directly tied to all those elements, and most of us intuitively relate higher speeds to reduced fuel economy.
+It turns out that the science of aerodynamics is directly tied to all of these elements, and most of us intuitively relate higher speeds to reduced fuel economy.

-The science of automotive aerodynamics, however, is not limited to external aerodynamics: it includes elements such as engine cooling, internal ventilation, air conditioning, aerodynamic noise reduction, vehicle’s high-speed stability, dirt deposition, and more!
+The science of automotive aerodynamics, however, is not limited to external aerodynamics: it includes elements such as engine cooling, internal ventilation, air conditioning, aerodynamic noise reduction, high-speed stability, dirt deposition, and more.
 In the following discussion, for sake of brevity, we’ll focus on external aerodynamics.

 To demonstrate the effect of aerodynamics on vehicles, let us start with a simple example: the drag force (resisting motion), which also drives the shape and styling of modern vehicles.
 The forces that a moving vehicle must overcome are the tire rolling resistance, the driveline friction, elevation, vehicle acceleration changes, and also aerodynamics.
 Let us assume that the vehicle moves along a flat surface at a constant speed and the external forces are limited to the tire friction and to the aerodynamic drag.
 Such an experiment is described in Fig. 1, where the data was obtained from a towing test.